-This market is quite the hidden gem as it is not frequented by many tourists, which gives you a more authentic experience when you are crouched down and eating next to the locals.
-What makes this market even better is that is open everyday, so you don’t have to wait until the weekend to gorge on the local cuisine.
+This market is quite a hidden gem as it is not frequented by many tourists, which gives you a more authentic experience when you are crouched down and eating next to the locals.
+What makes this market even better is that it is open every day, so you don’t have to wait until the weekend to gorge on the local cuisine.

 Ao Nang Night Market

 If you are looking to get out of Krabi Town for a bit, head to Ao Nang on a Wednesday evening to check on the Ao Nang Night Market.
 It is located right next to the boxing stadium and is only open from 4 pm to 7:30 pm for one night a week.